 All the while, the cost of BSA compliance continues to rise, thus placing significant and, arguably, incongruent burdens on financial institutions.
 When testifying before the House Financial Services Committee in 2019, CEOs Michael Corbat and Jamie Dimon revealed that Citigroup and JPMorgan annually spend $1 billion or more on BSA/AML compliance.

 Furthermore, a recent Government Accountability Office (GAO) report on Anti-Money Laundering anecdotally found that community banks and credit unions bear the greatest BSA/AML burden.
 Although the two very largest banks in the study spent more money for BSA/AML compliance, the total represented less than 1 percent of all their operating expenses.

 The same was true for only two other banks with fewer assets.
 By contrast, the rest of the banks in the study used a greater percentage of total operating expense dollars toward BSA/AML compliance, with a small community bank (2.4 percent) and a large credit union (4.9 percent) spending the most in relation to their expense budget.

-Acknowledgement of significant innovations
+Acknowledgement of Significant Innovations

-The pace of change in banking and technology over the last two decades has been faster and more drastic than the previous 30 years.
+It’s not surprising that the world would evolve over the 50-year existence of a law, but the pace of change in banking and technology over the last two decades has been faster and more drastic than the previous 30 years.
 Consider that in 2001, the year the USA PATRIOT Act was enacted, no one had a smart phone, much less banked or even imagined banking from it.

 FinCEN cites this as one of the primary reasons for its ANPRM: “Over the past several years, there have been significant innovations in the financial sector and the development of new business models, products, and services, fueled in part by rapid technological changes.”